-To us, justice is not limited to human rights defined by states.
-Justice is a collective accountability of human communities to land and all of the life it sustains
+To us, justice is based on the collective accountability of human beings to all of life and to the land that sustains us

 A just world is one that has been regenerated by this understanding

-We are MERC, the Institute for Maasai Education, Research and Conservation, a collective of Maasai people striving for more than three decades for the cultural, economic and political self-determination of our community, Olosho le Maa, and our rights to the stewardship of Maasailand.
+We are MERC a collective of Maasai community organizers and collaborators working for the self-determination of Olosho le Maa and our right to the stewardship of Maasailand.

-MERC was founded in 1987 by Meitamei Olol Dapash to amplify the voice of the Maasai community in its efforts to protect wildlife and promote Maasai land rights.
+MERC was founded in 1987 by Meitamei Olol Dapash to bolster efforts of the Maasai community to protect wildlife and promote Maasai land rights and cultural survival.